x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/managed-store-exchange-2013-help.md

 All previous versions of Exchange Server, from Exchange Server 4.0 to Exchange Server 2010, have supported running a single instance of the Information Store process (Store.exe) on the Mailbox server role.
 This single Store instance hosts all databases on the server: active, passive, lagged, and recovery.
 In the previous Exchange architectures, there is little, if any, isolation between the different databases hosted on a Mailbox server.
 An issue with a single mailbox database has the potential to negatively affect all other databases, and crashes resulting from a mailbox corruption can affect service for all users whose databases are hosted on that server.

 Another challenge with a single Store instance in previous versions of Exchange is that the Extensible Storage Engine (ESE) scales well to 8-12 processor cores, but beyond that threshold, cross-processor communication and cache synchronization issues lead to negative scale.
-Given today's much larger servers, with 16+ core systems available, this would mean impose the administrative challenge of managing the affinity of 8-12 cores for ESE and using the other cores for non-Store processes (for example, Assistants, Search Foundation, Managed Availability, etc.).
+Given today's much larger servers, with 16+ core systems available, this would mean imposing the administrative challenge of managing the affinity of 8-12 cores for ESE and using the other cores for non-Store processes (for example, Assistants, Search Foundation, Managed Availability, etc.).
 Moreover, the previous architecture restricted scale-up for the Store process.

 The Store.exe process has evolved considerably throughout the years as Exchange Server itself evolved, but as a single process, ultimately its scalability is limited, and it represents a single point of failure.
 Because of these limits, Store.exe is gone in Exchange 2013 and replaced by the Managed Store.